Admissions Essay Workshop

 The workshop will involve a great deal of interaction with classmates, as students give each other feedback on their essay drafts and ideas.
 If any students feel uncomfortable sharing their essays on our password-protected class website, they are welcome to opt out of some of this interaction and e-mail me their drafts instead.
 No interactions will occur via live chat, so students can complete their work at any time of day.
-I'll also give extensive, tough, specific, and encouraging feedback on at least three drafts of your essay.
+I (or my co-teacher) will give extensive, tough, specific, and encouraging feedback on at least three drafts of your essay.
 If you choose to revise your essay further after the class is over, I'm happy to comment briefly on further drafts.
 This is not a graded “class” and will not appear anywhere on an official transcript.
 I'm sure your goal is the same as mine: to emerge from the workshop with the best essay you can write, as well as the tools to write any other essays the application process demands.
 I'm happy to accommodate students' busy schedules or absences.

 How to register: